Layered Separators in Minor-Closed Graph Classes with Applications

 \DateFootnote

 { Vida Dujmovi{\'c}\,\footnotemark[2] \quad Pat Morin\footnotemark[3] \quad David~R.~Wood\,\footnotemark[4] }

 \emph{Abstract.} Graph separators are a ubiquitous tool in graph theory and computer science.
 However, in some applications, their usefulness is limited by the fact that the separator can be as large as $\Omega(\sqrt{n})$ in graphs with $n$ vertices.
-This is the case for planar graphs, and more generally, for proper minor-closed families.
+This is the case for planar graphs, and more generally, for proper minor-closed classes.
 We study a special type of graph separator, called a \emph{layered separator}, which may have linear size in $n$, but has bounded size with respect to a different measure, called the \emph{width}.
 We prove, for example, that planar graphs and graphs of bounded Euler genus admit layered separators of bounded width.
 More generally, we characterise the minor-closed classes that admit layered separators of bounded width as those that exclude a fixed apex graph as a minor.

-We use layered separators to prove \Oh{\log n} bounds for a number of problems where \Oh{\sqrt{n}} was a long standing previous best bound.
+We use layered separators to prove \Oh{\log n} bounds for a number of problems where \Oh{\sqrt{n}} was a long-standing previous best bound.
 This includes the \emph{nonrepetitive chromatic number} and \emph{queue-number} of graphs with bounded Euler genus.
-We extend these results to all proper minor-closed families, with a \Oh{\log n} bound on the nonrepetitive chromatic number, and a $\log^{\Oh{1}}n$ bound on the queue-number.
+We extend these results with a \Oh{\log n} bound on the nonrepetitive chromatic number of graphs excluding a fixed topological minor, and a $\log^{\Oh{1}}n$ bound on the queue-number of graphs excluding a fixed minor.
 Only for planar graphs were $\log^{\Oh{1}}n$ bounds previously known.
-Our results imply that every graph from a proper minor-closed class has a \emph{3-dimensional grid drawing} with $n\log^{\Oh{1}}n$ volume, whereas the previous best bound was \Oh{n^{3/2}}.
+Our results imply that every $n$-vertex graph excluding a fixed minor has a \emph{3-dimensional grid drawing} with $n\log^{\Oh{1}}n$ volume, whereas the previous best bound was \Oh{n^{3/2}}.